xiayudev/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 11-directories
 This script counts the number of directories and sub-directories in the current directory.
 But not count parent directory nor itself.

+## 12-newest_files
+This script displays the 10 newest files in the current directory.